 Boies Schiller Flexner helps our clients protect valuable rights to intellectual property in everything from technological innovations to works of art.
-We have extensive and successful experience representing plaintiffs and defendants in a full range of high-stakes, high-profile lawsuits involving patents, copyrights, trademarks, trade secrets and other intellectual property.
+We have extensive and successful experience representing plaintiffs and defendants in a full range of high-stakes, high-profile lawsuits involving patents, copyrights, trademarks, trade secrets, and other intellectual property.

 We are trial lawyers and ordinarily begin preparing for trial at the start of each engagement.
 Many of our lawyers have degrees in science and engineering, which aids in distilling technical concepts into concise, compelling arguments for judges, juries, arbitrators, and administrative tribunals.
 We regularly appear in federal and state courts, both trial and appellate, as well as at the Patent Trial and Appeal Board and the ITC.
-We have particular expertise in the intersection of intellectual property rights and antitrust law, including disputes over licensing practices and industry standards.
+We have particular experience at the intersection of intellectual property rights and antitrust law, including disputes over licensing practices and industry standards.

 Our track record in patent litigation includes representing manufacturers of medical devices, semiconductors, electronic devices, software, consumer products, pharmaceuticals, smart phones and personal computers, and liquid crystal displays.
 For example, we successfully defended a major electronics manufacturer in multiple forums across the U.S. against infringement allegations relating to file management software.
 We also successfully enforced an internet filtering patent against AOL, which settled after the jury found our client’s patent valid and infringed, and successfully defended Amazon.com and its subsidiary, IMDb, against patent infringement allegations related to streaming video and web interfaces.